Treat yourself to a coastal Getaway at the RACV Torquay Resort

 Best wineries near Torquay

-Speaking of wine, if you lLove a good weekend winery session, sip your way through some of the Surf Coast’s coolest cellar doors from your Torquay base.
-Just 13 minutes’ drive from Torquay, in Connewarre, you’ll find The Minya, where owners Jeff and Sue Dans have been mastering the art of making grape juice since 1974.
-Stop in for a glass of grenache, shiraz, chardonnay or gewurtzraminer, and keep an eye out for their summer concert series, which runs until the end of February.
+Speaking of wine, if you love a good weekend winery session, sip your way through some of the Surf Coast’s coolest cellar doors from your Torquay base.
+Just 13 minutes’ drive from Torquay, in Connewarre, you’ll find The Minya (which is currently open for wine sales only), where owners Jeff and Sue Dans have been mastering the art of making grape juice since 1974.
+Stop in for a glass of grenache, shiraz, chardonnay or spicy gewurtzraminer.

 Head about the same distance in the other direction, towards Anglesea, and you’ll pass beautiful Bellbrae Estate.
 Here, the wines are a celebration of the local area, with the Estate Range even named after some of the region’s best-loved surf breaks.
 There’s the Addiscott Pinot Noir, Boobs Chardonnay and Bells Syrah, as well as the just-released 2009 Winkipop Sparkling Shiraz, which is sure to be a crowd pleaser.

-For lovers of pinot noir, a visit to the Brown Magpie cellar door is a must.
+For lovers of pinot noir, a visit to the Brown Magpie cellar door is a must (currently open by appointment only).
 Located about 20 minutes from Torquay in the gently sloping Surf Coast hinterland, the rustic Modewarre winery is one of the region’s best-kept secrets, with their award-winning pinot noirs having garnered something of a cult following.

 Blackman's Brewery: 26 Bell St, Torquay